kangojs/kangojs/packages/serve-spa/README.md

 If your app's build files can't be found then an error message will be returned instead.
 The default is as follows:

 ```
-There has been an unexpected error while loading this page.
+There has been an unexpected error loading this page.
 Please try again later.
 ```

 You can customise the functionality of `useServeSPA` by passing in options: